averbraeck/housinggame-player/docs/flow.md

 There are different ways of displaying dynamic data on the player's screen.
 Example are buying measures or buying a house, where feedback has to be shown on the screen indicating whether the player can afford the measure or the house or not.
 Additional information about costs and satisfaction can be displayed alongside the choices made by the player.

 There are two ways to display this information.
-One is to buld in everything into the screen, where relevant parts are shown or hidded, depending on the player's choice.
+One is to buld in everything into the screen, where relevant parts are shown or hidden, depending on the player's choice.

 ## 6. Advancing to the next screen